netham45/WirelessKeyboard/readme.md

 Installation:

 Wire nRF24l01 to RPi and Arduino, it uses SPI.
 There are wiring diagrams online
-Set up RPi to be a clean install of Raspbian.
+Set up RPi to be a clean install of Raspbian and enable SPI in raspi-config
 Update the key to a 16-byte value in keyboard_receiver_arduino.ino and keyboard_transmitter.py
 Flash keyboard_receiver_arduino to Arduino
 Flash keyboard_receiver_16u2 to 16u2